carlosolarte/RESPEG/README.md

 We have collected all the results and summarized them in the `csv` files of each directory, containing the final state of the parser for each input file as well as the number of steps performed to reach that state.
-These results are also reported in Table1 of our paper.
+These results are also reported in Section 4.5 of our paper.

-The bash script `example/exec-all.sh` can be used to run all the benchmarks and generate the CSV files wit the results.
+The bash script `example/exec-all.sh` can be used to run all the benchmarks and generate the CSV files with the results.
 Note that the line 7 of that script

 ```
 MAUDE=maude